-Please remember that we are always available to assist you should you ever have any questions or concerns about your water.
+Please let us know if you ever have any questions or concerns about your water.

 Community Participation

 You are invited to participate in our public forum and voice your concerns about your drinking water.
 We meet every other Wednesday at the Hadley Town Hall, MA.
 Meetings begin at 7:00 p.m.